 Once the XML page has been put together, the page to return to the user is created by transforming the XML using XSLT.
 The output is HTML at this stage, but it will be possible to generate alternative outputs, such as XML, WML etc. A set of XSLT files defines an 'interface'.
 Different users can change the look of their web pages by creating new XSLT files for a new 'interface'.
 Just as we have a sites directory where different sites 'live' (ie where their configuration file and collections are located), we have an interfaces directory where the different interfaces 'live' (ie their transforms and images are located there).
 The default XSLT files are located in interfaces/default/transforms.
-Collections, sites and other interfaces can override these files by having their own copy of the appropriate files.
-New interfaces have their own directory inside interfaces/.
+Collections, sites and other interfaces have their own directory inside interfaces/.
 Sites and collections can have a transform directory containing XSLT files.
-The order in which the XSLT files are looked for is collection, site, current interface, default interface.
-12TODO describe a bit more?? currently only can get this locally
+The order in which the XSLT files are looked for is collection, site, current interface, default interface.12 TODO describe a bit more?? currently only can get this locally